-Section 5 • Elite 90[TM] Award
+Section 5 • Elite 90TM Award

-The Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
+The Elite 90 award was created to recognize the true essence of student-athletes by honoring individuals who have reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
 The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes on all teams competing at the finals site.
 Each institution that has at least one student-athlete qualify for the final round/site is eligible to nominate a student-athlete for the award.
 One student-athlete per championship will receive the award, and the announcement of the winner will be made at the finals site.

 Institutions that wish to nominate a student-athlete must do so through an online nomination process.
-To receive more information or access the online form and submit a nomination, go to ncaa.org.
+For more information or access the online form and submit a nomination, go to ncaa.org.